Discover more from Polemology Positions

 All the blind quotes and insider information on events in secret meetings that Hersh reports are from Postol.
 I am calling it now.

 Postol has described a complex triggering mechanism, but nowhere in Hersh’s story does he say exactly when or where this system was tested.
 That’s rather important with any novel triggering device.
-For example, the atomic bomb had to be tested first to be sure that it worked.
+For example, the radar triggers for the atomic bomb had to be tested first to be sure that they worked.

 Thus, the entire supposed scheme relies on an unreliable magic box device, one that only Theodore Postol can describe in any detail, since it does not exist outside of his own imagination.